-Lubbock is a safe, diverse city with a population of more than 260,000 people.
-New students at Texas Tech are told “if you can’t find something to do, something that interests you, then you’re just not looking.”
+Lubbock is a safe, diverse city with a population of about 320,000.
+Lubbock's population is projected to grow seven percent through 2022.
+New students at Texas Tech are told “if you can't find something to do, something that interests you, then you're just not looking.”
 The same is true of Lubbock.

 Named for Thomas S. Lubbock, a former Texas Ranger, Lubbock was established in 1890.
 It is known as the Hub City for its central location, at the intersection of Interstate 27 and four major U.S. highways, making it a retail, business and medical hub for the region.

 Lubbock sits at 3,200 feet above sea level in the heart of the Llano Estacado on the South Plains of Texas.
 The city has a mild climate with predominately warm days and cool nights throughout the year.
 Summers are hot, but the humidity is relatively low.
 Winters are sunny and mostly mild, but there are periods of cold and snow.

 While Lubbock has only been a town since 1890, the area has been the site of continuous population for more than 12,000 years.
 The Lubbock Lake Landmark, a part of the Museum of Texas Tech University, is a world-renowned archeological site that provides the documented proof of constant habitation from about 4,000 B.C.